 By default, all appliances are configured as master units.
-This is controlled via a dropdown on the Hostname & DNS screen.
-The self explanatory options are lbmaster and lbslave.
+This is controlled via a drop down on the Hostname & DNS screen.
+The self explanatory options are Ibmaster and Ibslave.

 When the wizard is used to configure a master/slave clustered pair, the slave unit is configured first and then the master unit.
 When configuring manually, its common to setup the master first, then add the slave later.
 If this is done the Force full slave sync option should be used to force all settings from the master to be replicated to the slave unit.